The plates that define Gdańsk. what they are, where they came from, and where to eat the canonical version.

 Smoked Baltic eel (Węgorz wędzony)

 Whole Baltic eel salted, cold-smoked over alder wood and sliced into glossy black-skinned rings.
-The luxury fish of Pomerania, sold by weight at Hel Peninsula smokehouses and ordered as a starter at the Targ Rybny seafood restaurants through the colder months.
+The luxury fish of Pomerania, sold at Hel Peninsula smokehouses and Targ Rybny seafood restaurants in colder months.

-History: Eel-smoking on the Hel Peninsula goes back centuries; the alder-wood method shaped the Kashubian fishing villages.
-Smoked eel became a luxury export through the Hanseatic period; today it appears as a starter at Targ Rybny - Fishmarkt and Cała Naprzód, and shows on most Pomeranian Christmas tables.
+History: Eel-smoking on the Hel Peninsula goes back centuries; the alder-wood method shaped the Kashubian fishing villages along the Baltic coast.
+Smoked eel became a luxury export through the Hanseatic period, prized at Gdańsk merchant tables and shipped across northern Europe.
+Today it appears as a starter at Targ Rybny Fishmarkt and Cała Naprzód, and shows on most Pomeranian Christmas tables.
+The Hel fishery still supplies the city's restaurants daily through the autumn season.

 Where to try it: Targ Rybny - Fishmarkt, Cała Naprzód, Restauracja Kubicki, Restauracja Filharmonia